 Following is a provisional list of reviewer’s biographies for the Open Portfolio Review at PhotoPlus Expo 2018.

 Founder of thephotocloser.com, Frank advises and consulates with photographers from around the globe.
 His services include estimating and negotiating of behalf of photographers to ad agencies.
-Part of the PhotoCloser offering is brainstorming that motivates and inspires photographer of all levels.
 For 25 years, Frank has represented photographers that include Pulitzer Prize winning photojournalists in securing highly valued commercial assignments.
 He has worked on hundreds of company photo libraries and campaigns for clients such as American Express, Acura Motor Sports, US Coast Guard Xerox, ESPN, Citi, Nike and others.
-His photographers have worked for every major newspaper, magazine and TV station around the globe.

-Stacy Swiderski is a Philadelphia based Creative Consultant and freelance Photo Editor with an extensive background in commercial photography, education and consulting.
+Stacy Swiderski is a Philadelphia-based creative consultant and freelance photo editor with an extensive background in commercial photography, education and consulting.
 Previously the Senior Photo Editor at Wonderful Machine, and now working with the Found team, she's consulted with hundreds of photographers since working in the industry.
 On a daily basis, she advises photographers on all aspects of their work and brand, from creative coaching and portfolio development to web site edits, print edits and print portfolio production.
-She holds an MPS in Digital Photography from The School of Visual Arts and a BFA in Photography from Parsons School of Design.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.

 Allegra Wilde is a Founder of Eyeist, LLC, the online portfolio review service.
-She is a well known consultant in the Photo industry and has been a Picture/Visual Strategist, Creative Director and Consultant to artists, photographers, and other art-based businesses in the advertising, editorial assignment, and fine-art marketplaces.
+She is a well known consultant in the photo industry and has been a Picture/Visual Strategist, Creative Director and Consultant to artists, photographers, and other art-based businesses in the advertising, editorial assignment, and fine-art marketplaces.
 Allegra is a recognized photography industry authority on the agent/artist relationship, marketing for artists, agency and talent branding, picture strategy and image editing.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.

 Natalie Yubas is a photo editor at CNN Digital.
 Reviewer Preference: Interested in photojournalistic work and personal projects.